cuervob69/iris-exploratory-data-analysis/README.md

 # r_versus_python_iris_eda_example
-This repository presents two reports on the same topic, and Exploratory Data Analysis (EDA) on the Iris flower data set, one done in R and the other one in Python.
+This repository presents two reports on the same topic, and an Exploratory Data Analysis (EDA) on the Iris flower data set, one done in R and the other one in Python.

 The repository's purpose is to compare and contrast two possible ways of doing one unique project, the R way, and the Python way.
 The idea is to have a first-hand experience with each tool performing the same projects' tasks.
 This way one can learn the similarities and differences of each statistical software/programming language doing the same task.